ossia/score/Documentation/Doc_sources/score-documentation/docs/first_steps/meet_score_interface.md

 ---
-title: Meet Score interface
+title: Meet the Score interface
 ---

-# Meet Score interface
+# Meet the Score interface

 Here we will go through the various parts of Score's interface.
 Rather than going into each detail or advanced feature, we will first do a short run through of Score environment so you can feel at ease when going into deeper in the following tutorials.